1

 Job description

-The Department of Radiology and Biomedical Imaging at the University of California, San Francisco is seeking Radiologists for a faculty position at UCSF/Zuckerberg San Francisco General Hospital (ZSFG).
+The Department of Radiology and Biomedical Imaging is seeking a Breast Imaging Radiologist for a faculty position.
 The selected candidate will be appointed at the rank of Assistant, Associate, or Full Professor in the Clinical X, In Residence, or HS Clinical series depending on qualifications and interests.

-The position requires an MD degree (or equivalent), ability (or eligibility) to practice medicine in California, and completion of fellowship training in an imaging sub-specialty by the start date of the faculty appointment.
-Applicants are expected to be board certified (or eligible) by the American Board of Radiology (ABR) or be prepared to enter the ABR Alternate Pathway.
-Applicant must list these qualifications (or if pending) on their CV upon submission.
+The position requires an MD degree (or equivalent), ability to practice medicine in California, expertise in breast imaging, and completion of fellowship training in breast imaging.
+Applicants are expected to be board certified (or eligible) by the American Board of Radiology (ABR) or be prepared to enter into the ABR Alternate Pathway.
+Applicants should also be certified to interpret mammography under the Mammography Quality Standards Act.
+Applicant materials must list current and/or pending qualifications upon submission.
 The selected candidate must meet all of the qualifications at the time of appointment.

 The posted UC salary scales set the minimum pay determined by rank and step at appointment.
 See Table 5.
 The minimum base salary range for this position is $149,700-$393,200.
 This position includes membership in the health sciences compensation plan which provides for eligibility for additional compensation.